ravelinx22/SFNextbus/README.md

 ## Creative Component

-For this project I added a list of the most searched agencies in the page so that people can now which of them are the most popular, also the user has a spinner to indicate that the search is being loaded every time the searches for a route.
+For this project I added a list of the most searched agencies in the page so that people can now which of them are the most popular, also the user has a spinner to indicate that the search is being loaded every time the search is in process of completition.

 ## Bugs Fixed